singnet/dev-portal/docs/products/DecentralizedAIPlatform/CoreConcepts/SmartContracts/mpe/index.md

 **Note:** Each channel is unique to a combination of client identity (sender), service identity (recipient),Organization Id and the daemon group identity.

-1. Kevin deposits tokens to the Multi-Party Escrow account and uses this as a wallet for their AGIX tokens.
+1. Kevin deposits tokens to the Multi-Party Escrow account and uses this as a wallet for their ASI (FET) tokens.
 2. Kevin creates and opens a Payment Channel.<br>
    <br>**Note:** Kevin is the sender of tokens and Jack is the receiver of tokens.
 Every channel created has a unique ID, which begins from 0.
 3. Kevin funds the channel.
 Kevin suggests Jack to deposit a bare amount ( cost of the service) and mentions that the amount can never been withdrawn for a predetermined period of time.
 This period is configurable. <br>